isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the BMSMA.md

 or other inappropriate attire will not be permitted to enter the room.</p>
 <p><strong>Q3: What are the relevant legislations applicable to an application filed under the BMSMA?</strong>
 </p>
-<p>The relevant legislations are the Building Maintenance and Strata Management
+<p>The relevant legislations are the Building (Strata Management) Act and
-Act and the Building Maintenance and Strata Management (Strata Titles Boards) Regulations 2005 which can be viewed under&nbsp;<a href="/resources/legislation/" rel="noopener noreferrer nofollow" target="_blank">Legislation</a>.</p>
+the Building Maintenance and Strata Management (Strata Titles Boards) Regulations 2005 which can be viewed under&nbsp;<a href="/resources/legislation/" rel="noopener noreferrer nofollow" target="_blank">Legislation</a>.</p>
 <p><strong>Q4: Why must the Applicant pay $500 application fee?</strong>
 </p>
 <p>Strata Titles Boards’ application fee of $500 is provided under the Building